Where Were the Disciples?

 None of the Gospel writers attempts a systematic account of the disciples' movements.
 However, there is sufficient evidence to form a picture of their probable whereabouts on the resurrection morning, and most of the apparent contradictions in the accounts of the resurrection morning are quite readily explained once this matter is resolved.

-When Jesus was arrested in Gethsemane, we are told that his disciples fled (Mt 26:56, Mk 14:50).
+- When Jesus was arrested in Gethsemane, we are told that his disciples fled (Mt 26:56, Mk 14:50).
 Peter subsequently followed Jesus to the high priest's house (Mt 26:58, Mk 14:54, Lk 22:54, Jn 18:15).
 John records that another disciple also followed Jesus, and being in some way known to the high priest, was responsible for gaining admission to the courtyard (Jn 18:15-6).
-This 'other disciple,' who crops up a number of times in John's gospel, can be identified by comparing the various references as the gospel's author and the apostle John.
+This 'other disciple,' who crops up a number of times in John's gospel, can be identified by comparing the various references as the gospel's author, the apostle John.

-How could a Galilean fisherman have such influence?
+- How could a Galilean fisherman have such influence?
 John doesn't tell us, except that his account implies that he was frequently in Jerusalem.
 However, Mark's gospel mentions a minor detail about James and John: their father, Zebedee, was apparently wealthy enough to have hired servants working for him (Mk 1:20).
 A prosperous businessman might well have developed such connections in the city.

-So Peter and John apparently stayed in Jerusalem on the night of the betrayal, whereas the other disciples fled.
+- So Peter and John apparently stayed in Jerusalem on the night of the betrayal, whereas the other disciples fled.
 After all, with Jesus arrested, they were clearly frightened that they could be next.
 We know from the gospel accounts that Jesus and the disciples frequently stayed just outside Jerusalem, in Mary, Martha and Lazarus' house at Bethany; so there is a good chance they would have gone there.